just-the-docs/just-the-docs/philosophy/PHILOSOPHY.md

 ## Basics of Our Purpose at Countable

-At the most abstract level, we want to solve the problem of information context.
+This is tough.
+In the way Google set out to organize the world's data, as opposed to just organizing the data, we want to solve the problem of information context.
 With more data available than ever, the problem becomes getting the right data at the right time.